sourcegraph/src-expose-demo/README.md

-# Making src-expose easy to test, demo, and debug
+# Exploring src-expose

-The `src-expose` service **exposes** a list of directories as Git repositories that Sourcegraph can clone and index.
+The `src-expose` CLI takes a list of directories as input and serves their contents as Git repositories over an HTTP API.

-It is designed, so either non-Git code hosts, or code not under version control, can still be indexed and searchable by Sourcegraph.

-## Overview
+Customers with non-Git code hosts such as Perforce, could create a workspace on a local server, the directories of which are served by `src-expose` as Git repositories.
+Sourcegraph can then clone and index these repositories for searching.

+## Purpose of this repository

+As `src-expose` is still in the discovery and experimentation phase, this repository was created to make it easy for customers and Sourcegraph developers to use and test `src-expose`.

-The `src-expose` binary is run in a Docker container that Sourcegraph communicates with inside a specially created Docker network.
+`src-compose` is written in Go and compiled to a single binary.
+To replicate a realistic deployment scenario, `src-expose` is compiled and run from a Docker container that Sourcegraph communicates with inside a specially created Docker network.
+The `src-compose` binary is compiled with code from Sourcegraph's master branch to ensure it's always up-to-date.

+## Requirements

+Docker and Make are the only software requirements.

+It has been tested on macOS Mojave but should work on Linux.
+It will likely not work on Windows 10 (yet).

+## Design

+To make this easy and to provide a reference implementation, this demo runs both `src-expose` and the Sourcegraph server.

+> Note

+It would be easy to get an existing Sourcegraph instance to communicate with the `src-expose` container, as long as they are both added to a custom Docker network, and the container is named `src-expose`.

-## Instructions
+## Usage

+A Makefile is used to make it easy to run the required commands.
+To bring up `src-expose` and Sourcegraph:

-1. `make build` to build the docker container and pull down a sample Perforce depot
+1. Run `make build` to compile `src-expose` and build the Docker image
-1. `make network` to create the docker network for Sourcegraph and src-expose*
-1. In a terminal, run `make src-expose` to run the src-expose container
+1. Run `make src-expose` to serve every sub-directory the `projects` directory as separate Git repositories
-1. In a different terminal, run `make sourcegraph` to run the Sourcegraph container**
+1. Run `make sourcegraph` to run the Sourcegraph container**
-1. Create an external service of type **Single Git repositories** for Sourcegraph to communicate with src-expose
+1. Go to http://localhost:7080/ to initialize Sourcegraph, then add an external service of type **Single Git repositories** for Sourcegraph to communicate with `src-expose`.

+Use the below JSON for the external service:

 ```json
 {